How to End Social Exclusion Against Rastafari in Jamaica? Make More Music

-At this year’s annual Reggae Sumfest Festival in Montego Bay, Jamaica, Sean Paul and other mega dance hall artists performed for over ten thousand ticket holders in what advertisers are calling the biggest musical week in Jamaica’s history.
+At this year’s annual Reggae Sumfest Festival in Montego Bay, Jamaica, Sean Paul and other mega dance hall artists performed for over ten thousand ticket holders in what advertisers called the biggest musical week in Jamaica’s history.

 While it’s hard to tell whether the country’s limited decriminalization of ganja has attracted more global fans, Rastafari has played an important role in making Jamaica more inclusive.
 I’m curious about how the entertainment industry has begun to reimagine the role of Rastafarian culture in Jamaica’s tourism product.